shanteacontrols/OpenDeck/README.md

 ## Licence

-All code is available under GNU GPL v3 licence.
+All code is available under Apache Licence v2.0.